MF 110 : How Jordan Goodman Has Moved Forward Since Episode 044

 Successes at a glance:

-Founder of Beatwell, dedicated to improving health and creating connections thru rhythm
+Dedicated to improving health and creating connections through rhythm.

 Featured clients include: Sheppard Pratt, Enoch Pratt Free Library, Kennedy Krieger Institute, Goodwill Industries International, Inc.